bbauska/JS-svg/README.md

 -&gt; 2
 </pre>

-At this point, it's worth mentioning rules of precedence, which determine the order in which operations are carried out.
-The mnemonic BEMDAS can help us out here.
+<p>At this point, it's worth mentioning rules of precedence, which
+determine the order in which operations are carried out.
+The mnemonic BEMDAS can help us out here.</p>

 -   <b>B</b>rackets: Whatever is in brackets or parentheses is evaluated first.